Jasmin1117/docu/README.md

 ## User Roles

 The MotorPH Payroll System caters to distinct user roles, each with specific functionalities tailored to their responsibilities within the organization.
 These roles ensure efficient navigation and utilization of the system's features.
-Below are the user roles:
+Below are the user roles.